techpines/bone.io/README.md

 What does VIO mean?

 * View   - HTML5 Document
-* Input  - Data entering the server or browser environment.
+* Input  - Data entering the browser or server.
-* Output - Data leaving the server or browser environment.
+* Output - Data leaving the browser or server.

-It's not MVC.
-Where is the Model/Controller?

 # Getting Started

 ### In the Browser